thu-uav/FlightBench/README.md

 # FlightBench

 FlightBench is an open-source comprehensive benchmark for 3D spatial planning on quadrotors, comparing classical optimization-based methods with emerging learning based approaches.
-For more details, please refer to our [paper](https://)
+For more details, please refer to our paper: [FlightBench: A Comprehensive Benchmark of Spatial Planning Methods for Quadrotors](https://arxiv.org/abs/2406.05687)

 ## Installation
 Test on Ubuntu-20.04.